warner/foolscap/doc/connection-handlers.rst

 note that the handler will be given the whole hint, including the type prefix that was used to locate the handler.

+`hint_to_endpoint()` is allowed to return a Deferred that fires with the (endpoint, hostname) tuple, instead of returning an immediate value.

 The endpoint returned should implement `twisted.internet.interfaces.IStreamClientEndpoint`, and the endpoint's final connection object must implement `ITLSTransport` and offer the `startTLS`